nirmala-c-m/Cypress-cucumber-HybridFramework/README.md

 ## Read test data
 **cypress/utils/dataReader.js**<br>
 Test data reading start from test data path provided in step defined in the feature file.
-Test data is provided in JSON file in `TestData/{feature name}/{test case01}` path. data reading is implimented in `src/utils/dataReader.ts`.
+Test data is provided in JSON file in `TestData/{feature name}/{test case01}` path. data reading is implimented in `cypress/utils/dataReader.js`.
+Since we're using cypress-cucumber-preprocessor for testing, the native Cypress report might not be sufficient.
+Instead, we use multiple-cucumber-html-reporter.

 ## Test reporting
-**src/utils/reporter/reporter.ts**<br>
+(Please Note: multiple-cucumber-html-reporter is not implemetned in this framework ) **scypress/utils/reporter/reporter.js**<br>
-Since we are using `cucumber-js` to run the tests, playwright report is cannot be used(https://github.com/cucumber/cucumber-js/issues/2221), hence we will use multiple-cucumber-html-reporter.
+Since we are using `cypress-cucumber-preprocessor` to run the tests,  the native Cypress report might not be sufficient.
+Instead, we use `multiple-cucumber-html-reporter`.

 **Impliment multiple-cucumber-html-reporter**<br>
 * Use formater in `cucumber.js` to create json from cucumber report.